johnsinned/Image_Processer/README.md

 Uploads an image and processes it.

 GET /api/images
-Returns all processed images (including failed ones).
+Returns all processed images (including failed ones) and their metadata.

 GET /api/images/{image_id}
-Returns metadata and caption for a specific image.
+Returns metadata and caption for a specific image, the time an image was processed is at GMT+00.

 GET /api/images/{image_id}/thumbnails/{size}
 Retrieves a generated thumbnail where the medium and small thumbnails are 50% and 25% of the original size uploaded respectively.